52inc/Pulley/README.md

 12. The Swift Interface for `PulleyViewController` is documented in case you want to see real documentation instead of a numbered list of useful things.
 13. You can set the initial drawer position by using the initialDrawerPosition property on the `PulleyViewController`.
 14. Most settings for the `PulleyViewController` are exposed in Interface Builder.
 Select the `PulleyViewController` View Controller (not the view) to access them via IBInspectable.
+15. By default, Pulley will only use the 'bottomDrawer' display mode (to preserve backwards compatibility).
+If you want to use the iPad / iPhone landscape modes, you can use 'leftSide' for the display mode.
+If you want it to automatically switch like Maps.app on iOS, you can set the display mode to 'automatic'.